 - Position paper reference: Weekly Epid.
 Record (2011, 86: 301-316) [pdf 413KB] - All countries that have not yet introduced rubella vaccine, and are providing 2 doses of measles vaccine using routine immunization, or SIAs, or both, should consider including rubella containing vaccines (RCVs) in their immunization programme.
-Countries planning to introduce RCVs should review the epidemiology of rubella, including the susceptibility profile of the population; assess the burden of CRS; and establish rubella and CRS prevention as a public health priority. - There are two general approaches to the use of rubella vaccine: (i) exclusive focus on reducing CRS by immunizing adolescent girls or women of childbearing age, or both groups, to provide individual protection; (ii) focus on interrupting transmission of rubella virus and eliminating rubella and CRS, by introducing rubella vaccination into the routine childbood immunization schedule combined with the vaccination of older age groups who are susceptible to rubella. - Because rubella is not as highly infectious as measles and because the effectiveness of 1 dose of an RCV is > 95% even at 9 months of age, only 1 dose of rubella vaccine is required to achieve rubella elimination if high coverage is achieved.
-However, when combined with measles vaccination, it may be easier to implement a second dose of RCV's using the same combined MR vaccine or MMR vaccine for both doses. - To avoid the potential of an increased risk of CRS, countries should achieve and maintain immunization coverage of 80% or greater with at least 1 dose of an RCV delivered through routine services or regular campaigns, or both. - The first dose of RCV can be delivered at 9 or 12 months depending on the measles vaccination schedule. - RCV's can be administered concurrently with inactivated vaccines.
+Countries planning to introduce RCVs should review the epidemiology of rubella, including the susceptibility profile of the population; assess the burden of CRS; and establish rubella and CRS prevention as a public health priority. - Because rubella is not as highly infectious as measles and because the effectiveness of 1 dose of an RCV is > 95% even at 9 months of age, only 1 dose of rubella vaccine is required to achieve rubella elimination if high coverage is achieved.
+However, when combined with measles vaccination, it may be easier to implement a second dose of RCV's using the same combined MR vaccine or MMR vaccine for both doses. - RCV's can be administered concurrently with inactivated vaccines.
 As a general rule, live vaccines should be given either simultaneously with RCV's, or at least 4 weeks apart.
-An exception to this is oral polio vaccine, which can be given at any time before or after RCV's without interfering in the response to either vaccine.
-Interference may occur between MMR and yellow fever vaccines if they are simultaneously administered to children < 2 years of age. - Because of a theoretical, but never demonstrated, teratogenic risk rubella vaccination in pregnant women should be avoided in principle, and those planning a pregnancy are advised to avoid pregnancy for 1 month following vaccination. - Administration of blood or blood products before or shortly after vaccination may interfere with vaccine efficacy.
-If using only rubella vaccines persons who received blood products should wait at least 3 months before vaccination and, if possible, blood products should be avoided for up to 2 weeks postvaccination.
+An exception to this is oral polio vaccine, which can be given at any time before or after RCV's without interfering in the response to either vaccine. - Interference may occur between MMR and yellow fever vaccines if they are simultaneously administered to children < 2 years of age. - Because of a theoretical, but never demonstrated, teratogenic risk rubella vaccination in pregnant women should be avoided in principle, and those planning a pregnancy are advised to avoid pregnancy for 1 month following vaccination. - Administration of blood or blood products before or shortly after vaccination may interfere with vaccine efficacy.
+If using only rubella vaccines persons who received blood products should wait at least 3 months before vaccination and, if possible, blood products should be avoided for up to 2 weeks post-vaccination.
 Vaccinated persons are not eligible to donate blood for 1 month after vaccination.